NikitaSharma1/Analysis/README.md

-# Sales Trend Analysis of a Kitchenware Shop
+# Sales Trend Analysis Of A Kitchenware Shop

 -Collected sales and purchases data of a kitchenware shop located in Delhi